 Ice Castles in New York Ticket Cost

-The price varies based on the day of the week and age.
+The price varies based on age and if it is peak or off peak.
 Children under 4 do not require tickets.

 - Children under 4 are free